Back

 View source

-Rob Reiner and Michele Singer Reiner Honored at 98th Academy Awards Amid Son's Murder Charges
+Rob Reiner Honored at Oscars Amidst Son's Murder Charges

-Crystal was joined on stage by actress Meg Ryan and several other actors from Reiner's films, including: Christopher Guest, Michael McKean, Kathy Bates, Kiefer Sutherland, Demi Moore, Jerry O’Connell, Annette Benning, Mandy Patinkin, Fred Savage, and Cary Elwes.
+Crystal was joined on stage by actress Meg Ryan and several other actors who had starred in Reiner's films, including Christopher Guest, Michael McKean, Kathy Bates, Kiefer Sutherland, Demi Moore, Jerry O’Connell, Annette Benning, Mandy Patinkin, Fred Savage, and Cary Elwes.

 Reiner's passing was also acknowledged at the 2026 Critics Choice Awards in January.
 Host Chelsea Handler delivered remarks, describing Reiner as a personable individual known for engaging conversations, and noted that Reiner and his wife were dedicated to various causes promoting decency and mutual support.